sg-developer-portal/TechBiz-Documentation-Clone/invite_users.md

 4. In **Upload user list** section, click **Choose a file.**

-5. Select the saved file and click **Open.**
+5. Select the saved file and upload it.
-The file is uploaded and list of users appears.
+A success message is displayed.

 <kbd>![Batch_upload_3](/images/batch_upload_3.png ':size=60%')</kbd>

-  - To view the user list, click the ellipsis on the row and click **View details.**
+  - To view the list of users, click the ellipsis on the row and click **View details.**

   - To delete a single user, click **Remove.**